Sections

 (this guide table of contents) ------- (MS Word New Users FAQ)

-bulletDifferent headers and footers.
-If the document you are working on needs to have different headers and footers on various pages, you would use section breaks to achieve this.
+bulletDifferent Headers and footers.
+If the document you are working on needs to have different Headers and footers on various pages, you would use Section breaks to achieve this.
+Note, using the StyleRef Field in your Headers and footers will make the need for changes less than you might anticipate.

-bulletDifferent numbering schemes.
-If you are working in a document where the Table of Contents needs lower case Roman numerals, the contract needs Arabic numerals, and the Appendices need alphabetic numerals, you can achieve all of these with section breaks.
+bulletDifferent page numbering schemes.
+If you are working in a document where the Table of Contents needs lower case Roman numerals, the contract needs Arabic numerals, and the Appendices need alphabetic numerals, you can achieve all of these with Section breaks.
+See How to set up a document with front matter by Suzanne Barnhill for a full discussion.

 bulletDifferent paper sizes.
-If you want a document to contain one portrait page and one landscape page, you'll need a section break between the pages.
+If you want a document to contain one legal-sized page and the rest letter-sized pages, you'll need a Section break between the pages.

 The Break dialog for Word 2000 and Word 97, accessible from the Insert menu

-Word 2007 and Word 2010 put the controls for breaks under the Page Layout tab under "Breaks" not on the Insert tab.
+Word 2007 - 2013 put the controls for breaks under the Page Layout tab under "Breaks" not on the Insert tab.

 How to view a Section Break